 Driving through various cities and states you will find yourself pushing that scan button all the time trying to find your tunes either country or the top 40 or oldies.
 Then you have to sit through commercials to see if it’s the right station you want.
 Or you will hear the annoying buzz sound of no signal or just have a silent car.

 By having a connection with your music device you can be jamming to your tunes the whole time.

 A device that can charge multiple USB devices at once in your car either it be through a USB outlet in the car or through the igniter.
 Then you can charge multiple phones at once especially if there isn’t anymore outlets available.
 If you have a multiple USB device plug for a normal outlet for hotel/motel rooms that is also ideal as some outlets are hard to reach.

 Yes, you will be in a car and not having to worry about luggage weight for a plane, but there is only so much room in it.
 Plus, what about all the souvenirs you will be getting along the way?
 That shirt with I heart NY or a sweater from Yellowstone National Park with cute animals.

 Expect to buy items.
 There will always be a store near enough for any items you may need.
 Forgot hair ties?
 No worries, there is probably a 24 hour CVS close.
 You ran out of shampoo, same thing.

-There are so many other things for a road trip, but these are the top for me- that I constantly remind myself or think about when packing.
+There are so many other things and tips for a road trip, but these are the top for me- that I constantly remind myself or think about when packing.